Muhammad-Ali-5331/Python-Basics-Collection/README.md

 # Python-Basics-Collection
-A repository of simple Python programs I built while studying Python basics, ideal for beginners looking for a quick start.
+A repository of simple Python programs I built while self-studying Python basics, ideal for beginners looking for a quick start.